Uniswap/docs/docs/sdk/v3/guides/advanced/03-active-liquidity.md

 For the purpose of visualizing the liquidity density of the Pool, it rarely makes sense to display the full Tick Range of the Pool, as the vast majority of liquidity will be focused in a narrow price range.

-Instead, we will display a sensible number of ticks around the current price.
+Instead, we will display a sensible number of Ticks around the current price.

 ## Calculating active liquidity

-We know the spacing between ticks and the Initialized Ticks where active liquidity changes.
+We know the spacing between Ticks and the Initialized Ticks where active liquidity changes.
 All we have to do is start calculating from the current Tick and iterate outwards.
 To draw our chart we want a data structure that looks something like this:

 ```typescript